Seven Easy Butterfly Flowers

 What makes a butterfly flower truly a butterfly flower?
 There are a suite of garden flower traits that attract butterflies, and it’s not just the flowers that draw them.
 A female butterfly ready to lay her eggs will choose the best plants for her caterpillars, while adult butterflies choose flowers with nectar essential for their growth and development.
 True butterfly plants and flowers have several distinguishing cues that fit the ways butterflies see, feed, and feed.

 The best butterfly flowers have foliage that are also larval food for the young of specific butterfly species.
-Favorites include my #1 butterfly flower, orange milkweed (Asclepias tuberosa, perennial).
-Its sweeping clusters of bright orange flowers appear in summer and attract butterflies of all types, while its leaves are the favorite food of Monarch butterfly young.
-The leaves impart chemical protection to the Monarchs, which gives them a foul taste, making them undesirable to predators.
+My #1 favorite is the perennial butterfly flower (Asclepias tuberosa, USDA Hardiness Zones 3-9).
+Its sweeping clusters of bright orange flowers appear in summer and attract butterflies of all types, while its leaves are the favorite food of Monarch butterfly caterpillars.
+The leaves impart chemical protection to the Monarchs by giving the insects a foul taste, making them undesirable to predators.

 Other double whammies are flowering plants in the carrot family, whose flowers are attractive to all butterflies and foliage are the perfect food source to Eastern Tiger and Zebra Swallowtails, among other related butterflies.
-A wonderful garden-variety carrot is my #2 butterfly plant, the purple- and pink-flowered ‘Dara’ Queen Anne’s lace (Daucus carota ‘Dara’, annual).
+My #2 favorite butterfly plant is Dara Queen Anne’s lace (Daucus carota ‘Dara’, annual) with its purple and pink lacy flowers.
 The large, lacy blooms are long stemmed and great for cutting.
 Just be ready to leave the plants to the caterpillars when they first appear munching away at the leaves.

-Most butterfly plants tare grown for their flowers alone.
-Coneflowers (Echinacea spp., perennial) of all flavors are all-round butterfly favorites, coming in many bright shades beloved by all butterfly species, which is why they are my #3 butterfly flowers.
-These days, there are numerous varieties to choose from.
-I like the electric tangerine-orange and red ‘Flame Thrower’ for garden appeal and pollinator attraction, though most purists would advocate planting the common native species, eastern coneflower (Echinacea purpurea, perennial).
+Most butterfly plants are grown for their flowers alone.
+My #3 favorite butterfly flowers are perennial coneflowers (Echinacea spp., Zones 3-9) of all flavors.
+They come in many bright shades and are beloved by all butterfly species.
+These days, there are numerous cultivated varieties to choose from.
+I like the electric tangerine-orange and red ‘Flame Thrower’ for garden appeal and pollinator attraction, though most purists would advocate planting common native species, such as eastern coneflower (Echinacea purpurea) or pale purple coneflower (Echinacea pallida).

-My #4 butterfly flower, tall zinnias (Zinnia elegans, annual), are some of the easiest to grow and butterflies love them.
+My #4 butterfly flowers are tall zinnias (Zinnia elegans, annual), are some of the easiest to grow and butterflies love them.
 Their colorful blooms appear through much of the summer, providing needed nectar during the hottest days of the year.
-Renee’s Garden Seeds has loads of amazing mixes, the Raggedy Anne Mix, with its ragged large flowers in candy colors, is one of my favorites.
-They pair well with another super easy butterfly magnet, common cosmos (Cosmos bipinnatus, annual), my #5 butterfly flower.
+Renee’s Garden Seeds has loads of amazing mixes, the Heirloom Raggedy Anne Mix, with its ragged large flowers in candy colors, is one of my favorites.
+They pair well with another super easy butterfly magnet, my #5 butterfly flower, common cosmos (Cosmos bipinnatus, annual).
 The reliable Sonata Mix, with its short stature and large flowers in pink, magenta, and white, won’t disappoint.
 Plant both of these annuals in full sun and fertile, well-drained soil.

 Finally come the many butterfly flowers for fall.
-By choosing a perennial sunflower (Helianthus spp.), my #7 butterfly plant, you can’t go wrong.
+By choosing a perennial sunflower, my #7 butterfly plant, you can’t go wrong.
 All are essential food for butterflies preparing to migrate or overwinter.
-One with lots of charm and good looks is the fine-leaved Helianthus angustifolius ‘First Light’, which produces many golden daisies in mid fall above plants with fine, linear leaves of bright green.
+One with lots of charm and good looks is the fine-leaved, 4-foot-tall, swamp sunflower (Helianthus angustifolius ‘First Light’, Zones 5-9), which produces many golden daisies in mid-fall above plants with fine, linear leaves of bright green.

 All butterfly flowers, whether annuals or perennials, need good care for best flowering.
 Water them well, amend their soil with fortifying organic matter, and light feeding will ensure crops of flowers to delight your burgeoning butterfly populations all season long.